 Our Army contracts involve equipment design, development, and testing for multiple Army agencies such as AMRDEC, AMCOM, SMDC, CECOM, and PEO Missiles & Space.
 We also provide algorithm development, analyses, and radar modeling and siting software to the Army.
 TSC's Army Programs range from science & technology support to systems development and production.
 Examples of these varied programs include Semi-Active and Active Seeker development, Lightweight Counter Mortar Radar Live Fire Test Set, missile communications link, aircraft survivability equipment, missile target detection device, ground-based MTI omnidirectional radar, inflatable antenna automatic inflation device, arbitrary waveform generator, low cost exciters, and several Synthetic Aperture Radar, Ground Moving Target Indication, and Foliage Penetration processing techniques for Unmanned Aerial System Intelligence, Surveillance, and Reconnaissance platforms.

 The Missile Defense Agency and ballistic missile defense efforts include work related to the Ground Based Missile Defense program (test planning and evaluation related work and modeling and simulation) and AEGIS Ballistic Missile Defense support.
 TSC also performs research and development on ballistic missile target discrimination and track handover for application to radar and infrared sensors.

 Commercial work through industry includes software and hardware projects, such as radar test equipment, microwave and processor design and development, and electronic circuit boards and assemblies.

-Other Government Customers include the Defense Advanced Research Projects Agency, National Aeronautics and Space Administration, The National Park Service, and certain classified customers.
+Other Government Customers include the Defense Advanced Research Projects Agency, National Aeronautics and Space Administration, and The National Park Service.